Alema1/spearProject/README.md

 Communication Protocol:

- SSP3
+ -SSP3

 Joystick:

- Thrustmaster T.Flight HOTAS
+ -Thrustmaster T.Flight HOTAS

 Motors:

- 3.2A Sanyo Denki Stepper Motor for the horizontal axis.
+ -3.2A Sanyo Denki Stepper Motor for the horizontal axis.
- 2.4A Sanyo Denki Stepper Motor for the vertical axis.
+ -2.4A Sanyo Denki Stepper Motor for the vertical axis.

 Drivers:

- 5A driver for the horizontal axis.
+ -5A driver for the horizontal axis.
- 4A driver for the vertical axis.
+ -4A driver for the vertical axis.